 According to the according to the DOC's Hazards Zone Map, no areas within the Project site are shown to be located within a liquefaction zone.
 The proposed Project includes the following components: a) update to the General Plan Land Use Element text and Map; b) related Zoning Ordinance text and map amendments; and c) the creation and adoption of new Overlay Zone, Rancho Del Mar Affordable Housing Overlay Zone.
 While these proposed changes in the future, would allow for new buildings on the existing site that could have impacts from seismic ground shaking, the Project in itself does not propose or authorize any new development at the current time.
 All future development resulting from the creation of the overlay zone, the proposed zoning and implementation of the Land Use Element updates would be required to comply with the City's General Plan policies and Design standards.
 As policy level documents, it is not possible to assess potential site-specific impacts from seismic relate ground failures, at this level of environmental review.
-Future land uses that would occur as a result of the Project itself would not expose people or structures to potential adverse effects from seismic-related ground failure, impacts would be less than significant a.iv.
+Future land uses that would occur as a result of the Proposed Project would be subject to their own environmental reviews per CEQA regulation.
+While the Project itself would not expose people or structures to potential adverse effects from seismic-related ground failure, impacts would be less than significant a.iv.
 Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving landslides?